Brinkhuis/Euler/README.md

 - Solve the first fifty problem in both [Python](https://www.python.org/) and [Julia](https://julialang.org/)
 - Find a solution in base [Python](https://www.python.org/) and [Julia](https://julialang.org/) before using packages
 - Save benchmarks for comparison
-- Benchmarks for package based solutions are not saved to keep comparison fair
+- Benchmarks for package based solutions are not saved to keep comparison _fair_
+- Try to find _subsecond_ solutions  🚀
+- Bonus: a one-liner solution
-- A mug of coffee before solving problems!  ☕️
+- Coffee before solving problems!  ☕️

 Used hardware : MacBook Air 13.3" (2020) M1, 8GB RAM, 256GB SSD